alexsander-projects/rust-zip/readme.md

 If chosen, note that the decompression process will also convert the files back to their original format.

+The app can convert text, json, and images to binary.
+It can also convert binary files back to their original format.

 ## Usage

 ### To compress a file, run the following command: